 You should not go to the test centre unless you have booked an appointment in advance.

-A local testing centre is in operation at Birstall Park and Ride which means that it will be even easier for people in Leicester, Leicestershire and Rutland to get tested and get back to carrying out their critical roles.
-Other mobile testing sites will also be opened locally to help meet demand where it is needed.
+A local testing centre is in operation at Birstall Park and Ride.
+Other mobile testing sites are also open locally to help meet demand where it is needed.

 If you are an essential worker, your employer may have specific procedures for you to follow to ensure you get a test quickly.
 If you are an essential worker or an employer of essential workers, you can find out more using the links below.